ibm-cloud-architecture/refarch-eda/docs/evt-state/README.md

 ## Fearther readings

-Read more on this pattern at https://microservices.io/patterns/data/cqrs.html
+Read more on this pattern at https://microservices.io/patterns/data/cqrs.html and our [reference implementation](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms)

 ## Supporting Products